jdcrecur/swagger-chunk/README.md

 # swagger-chunk

 ## Summary
+Swagger is becoming the defacto api documentation tool, swagger files though do have a tendency of growing wildly large and hard to maintain.

-Build and maintain large swagger API documentation files from small manageable chunks.
+Swagger-chunk allows you to build and maintain large swagger API documentation files from small manageable chunks, importing and re-using.
 Perfect for [Documentation-Driven Development](https://gist.github.com/zsup/9434452), and when used in conjunction with [swagger-codegen](https://swagger.io/swagger-codegen/) makes for a powerful methodology to both start and maintain any project.

 ## Examples
 For a full example please view the example folder within the swagger-chunk repo.: https://github.com/jdcrecur/swagger-chunk/tree/master/example